conjure-cp/EssenceCatalog-runs/problems/csplib-prob017-RamseyNumbers/descriptive.md

 - Number of solvers        4
 - Number of params       231
 - Number of params       231 (completed)
-- Number of params       130 (at least one timed out)
+- Number of params       130 (at least one option failed to solve)
-- Number of params        64 (all timed out)
+- Number of params        64 (all options failed to solve)
 - Number of params       167 (analysed in this file)